graphcore/examples/code_examples/popart/block_sparse/README.md

 ##### 1) Download the Poplar SDK

-  Install the `poplar-sdk` following the README provided.
-Make sure to source the `enable.sh` scripts for poplar, gc_drivers (if running on hardware) and popART.
+  Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+Make sure to source the `enable.sh` scripts for poplar and popART.

 ##### 2) Python